buildkite/agent/README.md

 ### Artifacts

-Uploading artifacts is handling by a seperate tool `buildbox-artifact` which is bundled with the agent.
+Uploading artifacts is handled by a seperate tool `buildbox-artifact` which is bundled with the agent.
 You can see it's general usage in `templates/bootstrap.sh`.

 If you'd like to upload artifacts to your own Amazon S3 bucket, edit your `bootstrap.sh` file, and replace the `buildbox-artifact`